-The income statement of the Company for 2017 shows a loss of DKK 457,025, and at 31 December 2017 the balance sheet of the Company shows equity of DKK 10,206,186.
+The income statement of the Company for 2018 shows a loss of DKK 458,657, and at 31 December 2018 the balance sheet of the Company shows equity of DKK 9,747,529.

 In January 2016, Dana submitted a declaration of commerciality to the Danish Energy Authority.
 This commences the early stage pathway to field development.
-On the 20th May, the Danish Energy Authority awarded an extension to the Danish Licence 12/06 for the purpose of production.
-This requires Dana to submit a field development plan by the 2nd January 2018.
-Due to the Operator undertaking more extensive studies than previously expected to address their understanding of the range of the resources, an extension for the date of the submission of the field development plan has been granted to Dana up until 1 July 2018.
+On the 20th May 2016, the Danish Energy Authority awarded an extension to the Danish Licence 12/06 for the purpose of production.